studentlogic/slp-lsq/README.md

 - phone - must follow format 65xxxxxxxx (65 followed by 8 digits - no spaces or other characters) (this is the required format for the SMS system)
 - email - must be a valid email
 - both phone and email must be unique
+- lsq_uuid - LSQ identification of the record - I believe this is the `RelatedId`
 - tenant_id - must be a valid branch ID - the list of branches can be obtained here:

       curl -H "Authorization: Bearer ${access_token}" https://uat.studentlogic.pro/slp-lsq/api/settings/tenants